verbb/formie/docs/guides/fields/dynamic-option-sources-in-practice.md

-# Dynamic option sources in practice
+# Dynamic Option Sources in Practice

 Dropdown, Radio, and Checkboxes fields can pull their options from several source types — not just a manually maintained table.
 This walkthrough shows when to use each option source and how they behave at render and submit time.